Skip to content

 For Cobra Trading, service is very personal.
 They know that for day traders, even a split second matters, and that’s why they offer instant support instead of phone queues with long hold times and high-end trading tools for fast trade executions.

-Retail brokers sell your order flow and receive payments from 3rd parties in return.
-Also, their support lacks, and it often takes 30 minutes, 1 hour or even longer in high-traffic trading times until you reach customer support or the trading desk.
-The point is, 0 commissions have their downsides, and you simply have to be aware of it.
-Okay, that’s being said, let’s proceed with some of the best retail brokers for short selling.
+The point is that 0 commissions have their downsides, and you simply have to be aware of them.
+Okay, that’s being said, let’s proceed with some other great brokers for short selling.

 TradeStation is focused mainly on serving active traders and trading system developers.
 They constantly make progress in catering to the needs of trading beginners and market newbies.